Skip to content

 Agent updated

 Uses self_url (not url) for the API link to avoid collision with resources that already have a url field (e.g. McpServer).
+The allowed_actions array carries state-aware hypermedia links — empty (and omitted from the wire shape) until the underlying resource opts into the convention by overriding ResourceUrlable::allowed_actions.

 object